Krebrov001/Concord-SciFi/chapters/Night City's First Contact.md

 **Biotechnica filed reports** on “psyker” terminology — noting references to psychic warfare, mind-imploding powers, sanctioned witches.
 If true, this meant **extrasensory warfare**, something even the most bleeding-edge Night City R&D hadn't cracked yet.

 **Militech ran scenario simulations:**
-- If the Imperium were real and hostile, Earth wouldn’t last a week.
+- If the Imperium were real and hostile, CyberEarth wouldn’t last a week.
 - If it were real and *not* hostile… the implications were even more dangerous.

 > “A civilization that industrialized devotion.
 That militarized tradition.
 That sanctified bureaucracy.”